Tom Lahiff (Gaelic footballer)

-Thomas Lahiff (born 1995) is an Irish Gaelic footballer who plays for Dublin SFC club St Jude's and at inter-county level with the Dublin senior football team.
-He usually lines out as a defender.
+Thomas Lahiff (born 18 May 1995) is an Irish Gaelic footballer who plays for Dublin SFC club St Jude's and at inter-county level with the Dublin senior football team.
+He usually lines out as a midfielder.

 Career

 Lahiff first came to sporting prominence playing soccer.
 He played at under-19 level with Bray Wanderers before making it onto the first team squad, however, the leap to becoming a full-time professional in Britain remained unfulfilled.
 Lahiff joined the St Jude's in 2014 and has been a mainstay of the senior team since then.
 He first appeared on the inter-county scene as a member of the Dublin under-21 football team and won a Leinster U21 Championship title in 2016.
 Lahiff joined the senior team for the 2019 O'Byrne Cup pre-season tournament and was an unused substitute when Dublin beat Mayo in the 2020 All-Ireland final.
 His other honours include two Leinster Championships and a National League title.